Las Vegas shooting: Remembering the fallen

 Ahlers, 34, attended the festival with her husband and other couples.
 She was fatally shot in the head when the gunman opened fire.

-Dave Ahlers, her father-in-law, said she was a “loving, caring and devoted mother” of children who range in age from 14- to 3-years-old.
+Dave Ahlers, her father-in-law, said she was a “loving, caring and devoted mother” of children who range in age from 3 to 14.

 On her Facebook page, friends remembered Ahlers as a “beautiful person inside and out.”
 One Facebook friend commented that Ahlers “would publicly declare [her] faith on” social media, something that was striking.